 Where each gm is a multi-variate Gaussian calculated as in (11), (12) and (13) and αm is the weight of each Gaussian.

-The training of the GMM models is done using the expectation maximization algorithm [2] [4].
+The training of the GMM models is done using the expectation-maximization algorithm [2] [4].
 As in section 2.2.1, we label the feature vector as belonging to the class yielding the maximum a-posterior probability.

 The GMM classifier was implemented using the matlab command “fitgmdist” [5].
 One model per species was created.
 Using the arguments of “fitgmdist”, one can specify the type of the covariance matrix (diagonal or full) and the number of Gaussians (M).